 It is particularly helpful to those who also experience leg spasms secondary to sciatica because it reduces the irritation and compression of the sciatic nerve.
 Aside from that, it can provide relief for other nerve pains, as well as arthritis, headaches, and dysmenorrhea.

-Many researchers report that helichrysum essential oil may be the fastest acting pain relief compared to other essential oils.
+Many researchers report that helichrysum essential oil, like this one from NOW Essentials, may be the fastest acting pain relief compared to other essential oils.
 It has anti-inflammatory, anti-spasmodic, mild sedative, and analgesic properties.
 Plus, it also helps in cell regeneration, which may contribute to healthier nerve cell restoration following an injury.

 Although its price is a little higher among other essential oils, many people prefer helichrysum essential oil.
 This preference is due to the fact that many sciatica patients claim to experience pain relief within minutes of oil application.

 Ginger essential oils contain compounds called “sesquiterpene.”
 This compound lends the ginger essential oil its analgesic, anti-inflammatory, and anti-spasmodic effects.

 Commonly used as a warming essential oil to ease pain due to arthritis and other illnesses, ginger works best if mixed or used with other essential oils.
 If you are looking for a warming effect to soothe your sciatic pain, the ginger essential oil can do the job.